sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 3. A feature's rules for start/stop stays the same, in either mode (local/kubernetes)
     * A set of rules are currently executed through systemd config, and bash scripts.
     * These rules will stay the same, for both modes.
-    * As these rules stay the same, this new mode will transparently support warm/fast/cold reboots.

 4. A feature could be configured as kubernetes-mode only.
     * The switch image will not have this container image as embedded (in other words no local copy).
     * The switch must have systemctl service file and any associated bash scripts for this feature.
-      - This is required to set the inter-dependency and other rules to meet to start/stop this feature, which includes support to warm/fast/cold reboots.
     * The service/scripts must ensure all dependencies across other features are met.
     * The feature is still controlled by switch as start/stop/enable/disable.